christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 **Termination**
 Eventually, every correct process decides some value.
 **Integrity**
-If all the correct processes proposed the same value {\displaystyle v}v, then any correct process must decide {\displaystyle v}v.
+If all the correct processes proposed the same value $y$, then any correct process must decide $y$.
 **Agreement**
 Every correct process must agree on the same value."

+For a faulty system to still be able to reach consensus, even more nodes are required than initially for a system to be [fault-tolerant](#sec:possible-faults):

-⎡(n + 1)/2⎤ correct processes are necessary and sufficient to reach agreement [@bracha1983resilient].
+$\left \lceil (n + 1)/2 \right \rceil$ correct processes are necessary and sufficient to reach agreement [@bracha1983resilient].

 "there is no consensus protocol for the fail-stop case that always terminates within a bounded number of steps" [@bracha1983resilient]
 \todo{Is this of interest for this work?}